Optical Context Compression Is Just (Bad) Autoencoding: Introduction

 The autoencoding framework connects to extensive prior work, from classical dimensionality reduction~\citep{hinton2006reducing,kingma2013auto} and text variational autoencoders~\citep{bowman2016generating,yang2017improved} to recent context compression methods for language models~\citep{chevalier2023adapting,gecontext,feldman2025simple,liu2025survey}.
-We state upfront that we do not evaluate state-of-the-art compression architectures; see \Cref{sec:related} for a full survey.
-Instead, we deliberately test simple baseline methods—parameter-free mean pooling and a learned hierarchical encoder—to isolate the effect of the vision pathway.
-If vision-based compression cannot outperform these direct baselines, it seems unlikely vision would compete with state-of-the-art compression architectures, though this remains to be tested.
+Our baselines are deliberately simple: near-zero-parameter mean pooling and a small learned hierarchical encoder.
+The question is not whether any method achieves state-of-the-art compression, but whether the vision pathway contributes anything beyond what direct text compression provides.
+The simpler the baseline that matches or beats vision, the stronger the evidence that the modality detour adds no value.

-We test two assumptions implicit in the optical-compression narrative. \textbf{(\namark{A1}{claim:a1})}~Vision-based compression provides unique advantages for text reconstruction from compressed representations. \textbf{(\namark{A2}{claim:a2})}~DeepSeek-OCR's reconstruction results are evidence that vision-based compression will be useful for language modeling.
+We test two assumptions implicit in the optical-compression narrative. \textbf{(\namark{A1}{claim:a1})}~Vision-based compression provides unique advantages for text reconstruction. \textbf{(\namark{A2}{claim:a2})}~DeepSeek-OCR's reconstruction results are evidence that vision-based compression will be useful for language modeling.

-To test these, we compare DeepSeek-OCR's vision encoder against simple direct alternatives---parameter-free mean pooling and a learned hierarchical encoder---using the same decoder architecture and training data.
-We conduct a two-phase evaluation.
+To test these, we compare DeepSeek-OCR's vision encoder against simple direct alternatives---near-zero-parameter mean pooling and a learned hierarchical encoder---using the same decoder architecture and training data.
 First, we train each encoder-decoder pair for text reconstruction, testing \naref{A1}{claim:a1}.
 Second, we finetune for language modeling and compare against a truncation baseline at matched token budgets to test \naref{A2}{claim:a2}.
+Third, we evaluate factual recall---whether compressed representations preserve access to specific facts in the context---to test whether compression provides practical value beyond perplexity.

 Neither assumption holds.
 For reconstruction, simple direct methods match or surpass vision---mean pooling achieves comparable fidelity with near-zero parameters, and the hierarchical encoder outperforms vision at all compression ratios.
-For language modeling, vision-based compression fails to beat simple truncation at matched token budgets, while the hierarchical encoder succeeds.
+For language modeling, vision performs comparably to truncation---a baseline that simply discards context---and loses to the hierarchical encoder at every compression ratio.
+As expected, all compression methods outperform truncation for factual recall, but vision never surpasses the best direct baseline.
 The excitement around optical context compression outpaces the evidence.